 Scholarship Renewal Policy

-Loyola academic scholarships are restricted to undergraduate tuition and are renewable as outlined in your letter of admission.
+Loyola academic scholarships are restricted to undergraduate tuition only and are renewable as outlined in your letter of admission.
 Scholarships are automatically renewable for undergraduate students who:

 - Successfully complete consecutive full-time enrollment (12 credit hours or more) each semester*

 - Maintain a 2.0 cumulative GPA after each semester